 read moreContemporary Vermont Fiction: An Anthology is a 244-page collection of short fiction by established Vermont-based writers, each rendering their own unique and diverse perspectives on the cultural and physical landscape of the Green Mountain State.
 Featuring stories by Howard Frank Mosher, Annie Proulx, Wallace Stegner, Megan Mayhew Bergman, Castle Freeman, Jr...

-read moreMidpoint Trade Books is a full service sales & distribution company that represents independent book publishers.
-Our main offices are located in the Flatiron District of New York City.
-For over 20 years we have partnered with publishers from the United States, United Kingdom, Canada and others around the globe.
+Midpoint Trade Books is a division of IPG: Independent Publishers Group, a full service sales and distribution company that represents independent book publishers.
+Our main offices are located in Chicago, New York City, and Berkeley.